ItsNicko/FBLACER/learn.md

 3. Add a new question to a test

 - Open `questions/<some-test>.json` (pick a file listed in `tests.json`).
-- Add a new question object in the `topics` area with these fields:
+- Add a new question in the `topics` area with these fields:
   - `question`: the question text
-  - `options`: an array of 3–5 answer strings
+  - `options`: 3–5 answers
-  - `correctAnswer`: exactly the answer string that is correct
+  - `correctAnswer`: exactly the answer that is correct
   - `explanation`: (optional) text shown after a wrong answer
 - Save, reload the app, pick the test, and start.

-4. Make the app read keyboard presses for answers (already included)
+4. Make the app read keyboard presses for answers

 - Tip: pressing keys `1`, `2`, `3`, `4` will choose that option while a card is visible.
 Try it out.

 Build a tiny challenge (project)

-Goal: Create a mini quiz with 5 questions about anything you like (movies, math facts, animals).
+Goal: Create a mini test with 5 questions about anything you like (movies, math facts, animals).

 Steps:

 1. Create a copy of an existing file inside `questions/` and name it `my-first-quiz.json`.
 2. Edit `tests.json` to add your quiz so it appears in the menu.
-Example entry:
+Example:

 ```json
 {